MostafaMagdySe/Movie-Management/README.md

 3- to search for a movie, send a keyword to ("/search") endpoint, i.e: (http://localhost:8080/Movies/search)

-4- it's also possible to edit ou profile's details by hitting ("/updateProfile") , i.e. (http://localhost:8080/updateProfile)
+4- it's also possible to edit your profile's details by hitting ("/updateProfile") , i.e. (http://localhost:8080/updateProfile)

 ## Rating Movies